doctrine/collections/UPGRADE.md

 Starting with the next major version, the only way to access data when using the criteria filtering API is through direct (reflection-based) access at properties directly, also bypassing property hooks.
-This is to ensure consistency with how the ORM/ODM work.
+This is to ensure consistency with how the ORM/ODM works.
 See https://github.com/doctrine/collections/pull/472 for the full motivation.

 To opt-in to the new behaviour, pass `true` for the `$accessRawFieldValues` parameter when creating a `Criteria` object through either `Doctrine\Common\Collections\Criteria::create()` or when calling the `Doctrine\Common\Collections\Criteria` constructor.

+Be aware that switching to reflection-based field access may prevent ORM or ODM proxy objects becoming initialized, since their triggers (like calling public methods) are bypassed.
+That might lead to `null` values being read from such objects, which may cause wrong filtering or sorting results.
+See https://github.com/doctrine/collections/issues/487 for more details on when this may happen.

 # Upgrade to 2.2